federerlee/ottemo-node-experiment/README.md

     CREATE EXTENSION adminpack;                       // add adminpack to otteme_dev db
     \q

+### Change postgresql trust levels for development

+change this line in /etc/postgresql/9.3/main/pg_hba.conf

+    local   all             all                                    md5
+to:
+    local   all             all                                    trust

+and change this line:
+    host    all             all             127.0.0.1/32            md5
+to:
+    host    all             all             127.0.0.1/32            trust

 ## Install local dependancies
     cd <directory of cloned repo>
     npm install